Risks of Investing in Cryptocurrency and Other Digital Assets

 - The Internal Revenue Service has neither approved nor disapproved of the use of an omnibus digital asset wallet for custody of digital assets for the benefit of AltoIRA accounts, and any ruling that such assets are not maintained in compliance with the Internal Revenue Code may result in a distribution from my account or other adverse tax consequences.

-- Additional disclosures, depending on your state of residence, are provided by Coinbase here.
+- Additional disclosures, depending on your state of residence, are provided by Coinbase here(goes to new website)(opens in a new tab).